What is a consumer credit contract?

 Back to top

 When you sign up for a loan or hire purchase agreement, the lender must let you know up front exactly what the cost will be and tell you about any additional charges or fees.
 This information is included in a document called the 'disclosure statement'.
-They must give you this before the contract is signed (if you enter into the contract from 6 June 2015), or within five working days of the contract being signed (if you enter into the contract before 6 June 2015).
+They must give you this before the contract is signed (if you entered into the contract after 5 June 2015), or within five working days of the contract being signed (if you entered into the contract before 6 June 2015).
 The disclosure statement must state, among other things:

 - exactly what fees you will be charged, and whether the contract includes early repayment fees